 At the beginning of 2020 Google announced that it will be blocking third-party cookies in Chrome browser within two years.
+In June 2021 Google announced that it is delaying its plans to phase out third-party cookies in the Chrome browser until 2023, a year or so later than originally planned.
 Chrome’s user base is so large that the change will have significant impacts on the digital advertising ecosystem.
 Currently, third-party cookies have an important role, for instance, in targeting and measuring advertising and preventing ad fraud.

 Immediately after Google’s announcement there were speculations about what will replace third-party cookies in the future.
 In this post, we’ll open up Google’s vision on the topic a bit.
 But let’s start with a little recap of what even is a cookie?